 - Claims repricing.
 For an RBP program to be successful, the health plan must be able to accurately price claims based on the metric as defined within the Plan Document.
 When challenged, it is extremely important that the plan be able to defend itself by being able to back up its pricing using reliable data.

 - Escalation.
 In the somewhat rare instance when good faith discussions with the provider fail, the plan is going to need more options.
-Those options come in various forms and differ by vendor, but certain plan sponsors also have different risk tolerances that determine which options they choose to patronize.
+Those options come in various forms and differ by vendor, but certain plan sponsors also have different levels of risk tolerance that determine which options they choose to pursue.

 Difficulties of Managing Reference-Based Pricing